MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_web.rst.txt

 ================================
 Uploading a matrix to the `Web App`_ will redirect the user to a new permanent and shareable page with three views of their data:

-#. clustered heatmap view of their matrix
+- Heatmap view of their matrix
-#. clustered similarity matrix of the columns in their original matrix
+- Similarity matrix of the columns in their original matrix
-#. clustered similarity matrix of the rows in their original matrix
+- Similarity matrix of the rows in their original matrix

 See the screenshots below and the `example visualization`_ for an example `Web App`_ visualization page.